JAYKALIA007/react-stars-rating/README.md

 - Click to select: Clicking on a star sets it as the selected rating.
 - Hover effect: Stars change background color on hover.
+- Control how the stars appear by passing in appropriate props.

 [Watch in action](https://imgur.com/vTx6HUN)